Post 16 travel assistance for young people with SEND

 You must apply for post 16 transport every year.

-Complete the post 16 travel assistance application form to apply for travel assistance.
+Complete the 2019 to 2020 post 16 travel assistance application form to apply for travel assistance for the current academic year between September 2019 and July 2020.

 Contact us, the SEN travel team if you need a hard copy of the application form.